websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    - **Liferay DXP:** [Liferay Connector to Solr 8](https://web.liferay.com/marketplace/-/mp/application/181462183)

 The default connector configuration works for a test installation because the default configurations in the Liferay Connector to Solr match Solr's own defaults.
 See the [Configuration Reference](#solr-connector-configuration-reference) for the complete list of available settings.
+At a minimum, the read and write URLs must be configured for the connector in production environments.

 In production deployments it's most common to make your edits to the Solr connector's default configurations using a configuration file deployed to the `Liferay_Home/osgi/configs` folder.
 Name the file